YG4PRESIDENT/valor-law-website/README.md

    ```
 3. Visit `http://localhost:8000` in your browser

-## Deployment to Netlify
+## Deployment to GitHub Pages

-1. Push this repository to GitHub
+1. Push this repository to GitHub (already done!)
-2. Go to [Netlify](https://www.netlify.com) and sign in
+2. Go to your repository on GitHub: `https://github.com/YG4PRESIDENT/valor-law-website`
-3. Click "Add new site" → "Import an existing project"
+3. Click **Settings** → **Pages**
-4. Connect your GitHub repository
-5. Netlify will auto-detect settings:
-   - Build command: (leave empty)
-   - Publish directory: `.` (root)
-6. Click "Deploy site"
+4. Under "Source", select **GitHub Actions**
+5. The site will automatically deploy when you push to the `master` branch
+6. Your site will be live at: `https://YG4PRESIDENT.github.io/valor-law-website`
+7. To use a custom domain (carlclyde.com):
-7. Once deployed, configure your custom domain (carlclyde.com) in Netlify settings
+   - In Pages settings, add your custom domain
+   - Update your domain's DNS to point to GitHub Pages (instructions will appear)

-## Form Submissions
+## Form Setup (Formspree)

-Contact form submissions will automatically appear in your Netlify dashboard under "Forms".
-You can:
-- View submissions online
-- Set up email notifications
-- Export submissions as CSV
+The contact form uses Formspree for submissions.
+To set it up:

+1. Go to [Formspree.io](https://formspree.io) and create a free account
+2. Create a new form - you'll get a form ID (looks like `xqwerty123`)
+3. In `index.html`, replace `YOUR_FORM_ID` on line 103 with your actual Formspree form ID
+4. Formspree will email you submissions (free tier: 50 submissions/month)

+Alternatively, you can remove the form and just use the phone/email links displayed.

 ## Customization